knaub-am-bau/dedoriau/README.md

 The Client requests the container hash with the Docker ID from the Tangle.
 With this authenticated docker hash, the right container can be downloaded.

-this Project is (for now) based on the code from the "go IOTA Workshop" guide https://github.com/iota-community/go-iota-workshop.git
+This Project is (for now) based on the code from the "go IOTA Workshop" guide https://github.com/iota-community/go-iota-workshop.git

 ![functional plan](/dedoriau.jpg)